guidemetothemoon/kristhecodingunicorn/content/english/post/appinsights_perfcounters.md

 That's it from me this time, thanks for checking in!💖

 If this article was helpful, I'd love to hear about it!
-You can reach out to me on LinkedIn, Twitter, GitHub or by using the contact form on this page.😺
+You can reach out to me on LinkedIn, X, GitHub or by using the contact form on this page.😺

 Stay secure, stay safe.